top of page

 marinda (at) hellohumanconnect.com

-We are located in the Lonehill area in Fourways, Johannesburg.
+Located in the Lonehill area in Fourways, Johannesburg.

 • Instagram